 Carbon Dioxide Detector

-Carbon dioxide (CO2) is a natural gas which is harmless in small quantities.
+Carbon dioxide (CO2) is a natural gas which is harmless in small quantities, but can become dangerous in high quantities.
 It is made up of 1 part carbon and two parts oxygen.
 It is one of the essential gases because plants use it to produce carbohydrates in photosynthesis.
 And because we as humans and also animals depend on plants for food, photosynthesis is necessary for life on earth.

 Is Carbon Dioxide Hazardous?